 This told us two things — people’s expectations for caregivers are very high, and apparently we were apparently setting the bar too low.
 No, our nannies were not Mary Poppins.
 While they were helpful, this is a chapter of my life I’m glad to be closing.

 Choosing a live-in nanny meant we didn’t have to race to daycares around town, the kids were looked after at home, and we had a built-in babysitter should we ever need it.
+We didn’t have a nanny to have a maid service for the family, but the extra help cleaning up was appreciated.
 Having a live-in nanny seemed ideal until … we had a live-in nanny.

 We did not place a lot of expectation on any of our nannies.
 There was a chore list, and they had to entertain the boys, but I did the shopping and dinner prep, my wife and I took them to activities, we cleaned up the mess after dinner.
 Compared to expectations we have heard from others, working for us would be easy; look after the kids, keep the house clean.
 That’s it.
 Our nannies rarely worked more than 5 hrs a day, but had to be paid for 8 ½.

 But it was still uncomfortable, living with an employee in the home.
 To try and ease that transition, I made steps to help our nannies feel welcome and like part of the family.
 So for the first few months, we asked the nanny to sit at the dinner table and eat with us.
 It was awkward.
 We would want to share family time after having been apart from each other all day, but it was uncomfortable with someone else at the table.

 Eventually, we asked them to have dinner after us, and while that was more comfortable for our family dynamic, I felt deep guilt asking someone else to eat a reheated meal an hour after we had finished.